SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 ### Payment Type

 MobilePay Online is one of the instruments using two-phase payments.
-The `authorization` is done when the consumer successfully confirms in the app, and the `abort`, `cancel`, `capture` or `reversal` is done by the merchant at a later time.
+The `authorization` is done when the payer successfully confirms in the app, and the `abort`, `cancel`, `capture` or `reversal` is done by the merchant at a later time.
 Read more about the [different operations][other-features] and the [payment resource][payment-resource].